gabrielPav/elasticbeanstalk-lemp/README.md

 ## Example installation

-1. Create a new EC2 instance using any preconfigured PHP Beanstalk instances (use "Launch More Like This" EC2 command);
+1. Create a new EC2 instance using any preconfigured PHP Beanstalk images (use "Launch More Like This" EC2 command);
 2. SSH into the instance as root and run the script:

 ```bash